 Fortunately, many manufacturers have designed air purifiers focused on targeting pet dander.

 Pollens are responsible for dreaded seasonal allergies.
 These allergies occur when trees and other plants like ragweed release pollen into the air, which finds its way indoors by extension.
 Runny noses and red eyes are merely signs that your body is trying to get foreign particles out of your system.

 Air purifiers are a popular defense against pollen because they work hard to filter pollen from the air, so your body doesn’t have to.

 Unlike air pollutants like odors and gases, dust is much easier to eliminate.
 Although there are many sources of dust particles most of them have fairly large particle sizes, especially compared to the small particle sizes of odors and gases, which are so small they require an activated carbon filter to remove.

 Some dust particles are so large that they are visible to the naked eye.
 The particles that can be seen in a beam of light are usually in the neighborhood of 50 microns or larger.

 Although human dander is responsible for the majority of indoor air pollution, skin flakes are generally the largest particle pollutants in homes.
 Mold spores and pollen are also relatively large, ranging from 1 to 100 microns.

 However, the vast majority of dust particles are much smaller.
 Most are 3 microns or less but in the scope of all pollutants that is still relatively large.

 Dust mites and pet dander are some of the smallest dust particles, usually around 0.3 microns.
-For more information, make sure to read our detailed discussion on reducing dust with air purifiers.

 The Best Technology for Eliminating Dust